mlanza/ai-literacy/301/06-craft.md

 You can still direct, revise, refine.
 You can still wear every hat — editor, critic, coach.

-If you're really invested in getting to “it was good”, you’ll put in the effort to get there.
+If you're really invested in getting to “it is good”, you’ll put in the effort to get there.

 ## Nothing Automatic About It